 Randomness & Creativity – AI selects from multiple possibilities, leading to unexpected or humorous results.

 Limitations & Bias – Limited input affects output, just as AI models reflect biases in their training data.
+Our simple model doesn’t connect the words at all – so we might have an elephant flying or a sloth running.
+This can lead to amusing responses, but we can probably do better!

 This hands-on approach helps students grasp how AI generates language and why results vary.